Skip to main content

 These standards could include achieving a certain body mass index (BMI), lowering your cholesterol to a target level, or demonstrating that you are tobacco-free.
 This approach is more structured and outcome-oriented.

 The law imposes stricter regulations on these programs to ensure they are fair and do not create undue burdens on individuals who may have medical conditions that make it difficult or impossible to meet the required standards.
-For this reason, these programs must always offer a for individuals to earn the same reward, such as completing an educational course or working with a health coach.
+For this reason, these programs must always offer a reasonable alternative for individuals to earn the same reward, such as completing an educational course or working with a health coach.

 From a physiological perspective, the type of program you engage with can have a profound impact on your endocrine and metabolic health.
 A participatory program that encourages stress-reducing activities like yoga or mindfulness seminars can help lower cortisol levels, which in turn can improve insulin sensitivity and support a healthy metabolism.